abnaceur/hackathon-uae/README.md

 ### Django app

-It is the the app-front-django folder the link to access the app is : app.khadamati-ai.local:8010
+It is the the app-front-django folder the link to access the app is : django.khadamati-ai.local

 ### Connect to the database

-Start this link in your browser: phpmyadmin.khadamati-ai.dev P.S: Get sure that all your containers are up "docker ps".
+Start this link in your browser: phpmyadmin.khadamati-ai.local P.S: Get sure that all your containers are up "docker ps".

 ```bash